-The tour to Andalusia & Mediterranean Coast includes:
+Escorted Tour to Andalusia & Mediterranean Coast (9 days) from Seville includes:

 Sightseeing city tour in Seville, Cordoba, Granada (Alhambra Palace & Generalife Gardens) and Barcelona with local guide / Tour Escort throughout the whole holiday / Air conditioned modern motor-coach / Accommodation at 4* hotels / Daily breakfast / 5 meals / City tax in Barcelona / Travel insurance.